 Extra items in a classic Chinese studio could include an incense burner, a paper holder and candles.

-After successfully designed, launched, executed and accomplished a long list of political dramas against the corrupt royal elites, high officials and military generals associated either with the crown prince or Prince Yu, Mei Changsu did not realise this time he would become the target of an intricately crafted plot.
+After successfully designing, launching, executing and accomplishing a long list of political dramas against the corrupt royal elites, high officials and military generals associated either with the crown prince or Prince Yu, Mei Changsu did not realise this time he would become the target of an intricately crafted plot.

 At his studio area in his open-plan residence, he leisurely indulged himself in the pleasure of reading and adding comments on a travel notebook Details of a Land.